IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 2. Add plugin configuration

 Each plugin can have its own specific configuration.
 In the case of the **examplePlugin** there are no configurations required.
-Still, and empty configuration must be given, as highlighted in the code block below.
+Still, an empty configuration must be provided, as highlighted in the code block below.

 .. code-block:: python
    :emphasize-lines: 10